mnot/I-D/rfc5988bis/draft.md

 ~~~

 Note that any `link-param` can be generated with values using either the `token` or the
 `quoted-string` syntax, and therefore recipients MUST be able to parse both forms.
-Iqndividual
+Individual
 `link-param`s specify their syntax in terms of the value after any necessary unquoting (as per
 {{RFC7230}}, Section 3.2.6).